HerveAbdi/data4PCCAR/README.md

 ### deadInTheUSA

-A contingency table storing he causes of death as a function of age in the USA in 2001.
+A contingency table storing the causes of death as a function of age in the USA in 2001.
 To be used to illustrate CA.

 ### fiveBeersHedonics